hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/01_salmon.md

 **Step 2: Quantification:**
 Get the transcript abundance estimates using the `quant` command and the parameters described below (more information on parameters can be found [here](http://salmon.readthedocs.io/en/latest/salmon.html#id5)):

 * `-i`: specify the location of the index directory; for us it is `/groups/hbctraining/ngs-data-analysis-longcourse/rnaseq/salmon.ensembl37.idx/`
 * `-l SR`: library type - specify stranded single-end reads (more info available [here](http://salmon.readthedocs.io/en/latest/salmon.html#what-s-this-libtype))
 * `-r`: list of files for sample
 * `--useVBOpt`: use variational Bayesian EM algorithm rather than the ‘standard EM’ to optimize abundance estimates (more accurate)
 * `-o`: output quantification file name

+To correct for the various sample-specific biases we will add the following parameters to our command:

+* `--seqBias` will enable it to learn and correct for sequence-specific biases in the input data.
+* `--gcBias` to learn and correct for fragment-level GC biases in the input data
+* `--posBias` will enable modeling of a position-specific fragment start distribution

 To run the quantification step on a single sample we have the command provided below.
 Let's try running it on our subset sample for `Mov10_oe_1.subset.fq`: